the-convocation/venat/README.md

 2. Run `yarn dev`.
 3. Verify bot is working by using the `/play` command.

+## Modules
+Venat is built with modules to allow server owners to select the features they want and help aid in development efforts.
+The modules should be named as follows: venat-module-_area_-_feature_ (e.g. venat-module-xiv-market).

 ## Help
 Discord server coming soon.
 For now, please <a href="https://github.com/the-convocation/venat/issues">open an issue</a>.